Advanced BPMN concepts#

 ../_images/multi-instance-subprocess.svg

-Tasks and embedded sub-processes can be configured to be multi-instance – the BPMN way to loop over a collection.
-The configuration can be either parallel or sequential.
-Multi-instance requires an input collection to be configured for it, but then it executes task or sub-process separately for every input item in the collection with one BPMN symbol. multi-instance-subprocess.bpmn#
+Tasks and embedded sub‑processes can be configured as multi‑instance – the BPMN way to loop over a collection.
+The mode can be parallel or sequential.
+A multi‑instance marker requires an input collection; the engine then executes the task or sub‑process once per item (each with isolated instance‑local variables) using a single BPMN symbol. multi-instance-subprocess.bpmn#

 Script task#